CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --comment=COMMENT

-	The **--comment** option specifies a comment to be included in the database volume header.
+	This option specifies a comment to be included in the database volume header.
 If the character string contains spaces, the comment must be enclosed in double quotes.

 	The following example shows how to create a database named *testdb* and add a comment to the database volume. ::